 | Hill-climbing machine (compounding edge) | Your own edge, compounding over time |

-Here's the easy-to-miss warning.
-If you hand everything to AI and stop learning, your own expertise turns into something "anyone can get from AI".
-The opposite is also true: only people who own a learning loop keep widening the gap.
+The warning is easy to miss.
+If you hand everything to AI and stop learning, your own expertise turns into something "anyone can get from AI", because the answer you supply is then the answer anyone can fetch with a prompt.
 Why AI grows your output but not "you" is covered in Learning in the Age of AI.

 How to spin "your learning loop" (3 steps)